• Skip to main content

 A video showing the middle loop

-Tip #1: If you feel more confident hiking on a maintained trail, this one could be hiked multiples times if you want.
+Tip #1: If you feel more confident hiking on a maintained trail, you can hike this one multiple times if you want.

 Birchwood Hiking Trails Fort McMurray

-Tip#1: If possible, I try to park along the grass, away from houses since I’m not a visitor, to be courteous.
+Tip #1: If possible, I try to park along the grass, away from houses, to be courteous.

-Tip #2: I put my Samsung tracker on to keep track of where I’m going, to track the total kilometres hiked but also so that I know where I started.
+Tip #2: I put my Samsung tracker on to keep track of where I’m going, the total kilometres hiked, and where I started.
 It’s easy to get lost if you don’t know your surroundings in an unfamiliar city.

 Enjoyable Hiking Trails

-Tip #3: Depending on the weather, if it’s sunny, make sure to apply lots of sunscreen to prevent a sunburn.
+Depending on the weather, if it’s sunny, make sure to apply lots of sunscreen to prevent a sunburn.
+It was very hot when I was out walking.

 Tip: Bring a MEC seat cushion for a comfy place to sit on the grass or on a picnic bench.

-The trail is gentle and easy offering a view of the golf course and the river to the north.
-It can be quite sunny in the direct sunlight without shade.
+The trail is gentle and easy, offering a view of the golf course and the river to the north.
+It can be quite sunny without shade.
 Make sure to bring sunscreen with you if it’s a nice day outside.
 It took forty-five minutes to walk there and back.
-Not a super long hike but enjoyable to be walking in the city to get some exercise.
+Not a super long hike, but enjoyable to be walking in the city to get some exercise.
 You’ll be required to go back through a south side neighbourhood to make it into a loop.

 Final Thoughts

 Where would you like to hike around Fort McMurray?
 Outside to the north of the city, on the Birchwood hiking trails, or near the river?
-They offer a place to get away from the hustle and bustle of life and enjoy time outside.
-All of them require bringing a bear horn and bells to encourage black bears to stay away.
-Bring conversations to talk to family or your partner.
+The trails offer a place to escape the hustle and bustle of life and enjoy time outdoors.
+All of them require bringing a bear horn and bells to deter black bears.
+Talking to your partner can help.
 If you’re hiking by yourself, singing can help notify the bears that you’re sharing their space in the outdoors.

-Crane Lake offers awesome sightings of so many birds and waterfowl enjoying life with their families.
-Matcheetawin Discovery Hiking Trails Fort McMurray offers many awesome places to explore depending on your comfort level and what you want to see.
-The river is a short hike if you want a quick place to walk and the Birchwood Hiking Trails in Fort McMurray allow you to hike a short distance or many kilometres if you choose.
+Crane Lake offers awesome sightings of many birds enjoying life with their families.
+Matcheetawin Discovery Hiking Trails in Fort McMurray offers many cool places to explore, depending on your comfort level and what you want to see.
+The river is a short hike if you want a quick place to walk, and the Birchwood Hiking Trails allow you to hike a short or long distance.
 The choice is yours, go have fun!

 • Facebook